 For campground inquiries, please call: 541-271-6000

-From Florence Oregon, travel 7 miles south on Highway 101 to the Siltcoos Beach Access Road.
-Turn west on Siltcoos Beach Access Road and proceed 1 mile 1.5 miles to Driftwood II Campground entrance.
+From Florence, Oregon, travel about 7 miles south on Highway 101 to the Siltcoos Beach Access Road.
+Turn right (west) onto the Siltcoos Beach Access Road and proceed 1.3 miles to the Driftwood II Campground entrance.
 Turn right onto the access road and continue straight to reach the sand (do not turn into the campground).